digideskio/support-tools/gdbprof/timeseries.md

 Then visualize the results as follows:

-    python timeseries.py ss:ss.log iostat:iostat.log >timeseries.html
+    python timeseries.py ss:ss.log iostat:iostat.log mongod:mongod.log >timeseries.html
     open timeseries.html

-This will select all metrics whose name begins with "ss" (which stands for serverStatus) from ss.log and all metrics whose name begins with "iostat" from iostat.log; by convention all metrics found in ss.log have names that begin with ss, and all metrics that can be extracted from an iostat-generated log have names that begin with iostat.
+This will select
+* all metrics whose name begins with "ss" (which stands for serverStatus) from ss.log, because by convention all metrics found in a serverStatus log have names that begin with ss; and
+* all metrics whose name begins with "iostat" from iostat.log, and
+* all metrics whose name begins with "mongod" from mongod.log.

+The initial view will be restricted to the most important (level 1) statisics; you can interactively request more detailed statistics.